zijuncheng/wine/README.md

   <img src="pics/wine_flavor3.png" align="center" style="height: 250px"/>

   -OR provides specific information on a particular bottle.
-This is the main subject to learn.
-Knowledge learnt from NWF and Wiki adds value to this final stage of unsupervised learning.
+This is the main subject to learn from in this project.
+NWF and Wiki add value to this third stage of unsupervised learning.

 ##### Distance Function
 - Both Euclidean and Cosine Distance are used.
 They both provide reasonable results.
-However, it is noted that when less information are presented, cosine delivers a more consistent answer.
+However, it is worth noting that when less information are presented, cosine delivers a more consistent answer.

 ### Findings
 ----------------------------------

-The algorithm works quite well.
-For the examples tested, it is always able to find a substitute of either the same kind of the wine or a possible kind that can have similar flavors (e.g, Zinfindel and Cabernet Sauvignon in the beginning of this document).
+The algorithm works quite well in general.
+For the examples tested, the algorithm is always able to find a substitute of either the same kind of the wine or a possible kind that can have similar flavors (e.g, Zinfindel and Cabernet Sauvignon in the beginning of this document).
 The substitute is often from the same region and usually from the same year.
 The flavors are also similar, as expected.

 ### Further Studies
 ----------------------------------
-- A better criteria to experiment the algorithm and see if it's effective (maybe A/B testing)
+- A better criteria to judge the effectiveness of  the algorithm (maybe an A/B testing)
 - A more recent dataset by running the scrapper
-- Add the details of different Vineyard from Wikipedia might help
+- The details of different Vineyard from Wikipedia might improve the learning process.

 [//]: #